 Llanelli has an enviable location in the far west of Wales, with the countryside and coast of rural Carmarthenshire and Pembrokeshire stretching out on its doorstep, at the same time as being at the very end of the M4 corridor through South Wales.
 A quick hop on the motorway and you have easy access to Swansea, Port Talbot and Cardiff for the other side of life here - the important centres for employment, business and industry.
 Llanelli has its own working life too, so it’s a well-balanced town, in a lovely setting for a new home.

 Llanelli is just off Junction 48 of the M4, the motorway’s final stretch from its starting point in London.
 Leaving the motorway, the A4138 takes you right into the town.
-It’s on the estuary of the River Loughor, and the A48 takes you across into the Gower Peninsula Area of Outstanding Natural Beauty and into Swansea to the east, and all the way to Carmarthen to the west – an alternative cross-country route to the M4.
+It’s on the estuary of the River Loughor, and the A48 takes you across into the Gower Peninsula Area of Outstanding Natural Beauty, on to Swansea to the east and all the way to Carmarthen to the west – an alternative cross-country route to the M4.
 Llanelli has a train station on the West Wales line and the Heart of Wales line, and you can be in Swansea in around 20 minutes, making the town a great base for commuters.
-Cardiff, and Cardiff Airport at Barry, are about an hour and a quarter’s drive away.
-First Bus operate services through South and West Wales, with routes to all the area’s local towns and villages.
+Cardiff and Cardiff Airport at Barry are about an hour and a quarter’s drive away.
+First Bus operate services through South and West Wales with routes to all the area’s local towns and villages.